couchbase/kubernetes/README.md

 $ gcloud compute firewall-rules create cbs2-8091 --allow tcp:8091 --target-tags cb2
 ```

-# --- Most of the rest of the stuff that follows is not needed, just notes that need to be cleaned up.

 ## Create an etcd pod/service

 Not working yet, see [using etcd google groups post](https://groups.google.com/d/msg/google-containers/rFIFD6Y0_Ew/GeDa8ZuPWd8J)